Developer Guide

 #end

 The GUID of the target application is entered as the first parameter, the GUID of the target page as the second.
-As the third parameter, the key "access" is entered.
+The key "access" is entered as the third parameter.
 The parameters should be specifically entered into the call.
 The transfer in the form of request values makes the verification more dynamic but makes you more susceptible to attack.
-If access to a data group should be verified using Velocity (before the database is accessed), the following construct can be placed around the function:
+If access to a data group is to be checked in Velocity (before a database access is carried out), the following construct can be placed around the actual function:

 #if($AccessController.hasDatagroupPermission($ProcessingContext,"APP_GUID", "DATAGROUP_GUID", "read"))